skrysm/hdvp/README.md

 # Human Data Verification Protocol (HDVP)

 The *Human Data Verification Protocol* is a tamper-proof(ish) way of transmitting arbitrary data over an insecure network.
 To verify that the data was not modified by a man-in-the-middle attacker, a human user must enter a short code on the receiver side.
-This code (called **verification code**) is basically a hash of transmitted data - but with some extensions (see below).
+This code (called an **HDVP verification code**) is basically a hash of transmitted data - but with some extensions (see below).

 ## Use Case